Financial-Times/coco-neo4j-backup/README.md

         watch du -hs /vol/neo4j-red-1

 * Once the backup has completed streaming up to S3, you can see it by logging in to the [InfraProd](https://awslogin.internal.ft.com/InfraProd/default.aspx) FT AWS account and looking at the [com.ft.universalpublishing.backup-data](https://console.aws.amazon.com/s3/home?region=eu-west-1#&bucket=com.ft.universalpublishing.backup-data&prefix=) bucket.

+* You might want to keep an eye on the output of `fleetctl list-machines`, because in the past, a backup has caused one of the host machines to crash; this problem should have been resolved by the addition of `nice` to the rsync process.
+If `nice` isn't enough, there is a feature in the TODO list below to also add `ionice`.

 How to run a restore
 --------------------